 What Does “Pain” Refer To?

 Your primary care provider may be able to find a medical reason for your pain by doing an x-ray or other imaging tests, but with persistent or chronic pain there is often no identifiable cause.
 This does not mean that the pain is not real.
-Your own experience of pain is what matters.
+Your own perception of pain is what matters.

 The Most Common Types of Pain